 1Click the Choose Image button located below Operating System.
 Scroll to the bottom of the list and choose Use Custom Operating.

-2Insert the microSD card into the reader, then click SD Card
+2Insert the microSD board into the reader, then click SD Card

 3Go to the download folder on your computer and select the previously downloaded HASS image.
 Start the copy by clicking on Write

 The image weighing less than 300MB, the writing operation is very fast.
-At the end of the operation, the microSD card is automatically ejected.
+At the end of the operation, the microSD board is automatically ejected.

 4If the Raspberry Pi is connected via Ethernet to the local network, you can skip to the First start up step.